The Criticism Against Dahl: What We Failed To Understand As Children

 Having said that, Dahl could have just done away with the ‘witches have to be women’ aspect of The Witches and the story wouldn’t have suffered, but I do feel we should extend him that creative license.

 Context is an important aspect when it comes to books, and given our current sensibilities, it definitely caused me to raise my unibrow when I read The Witches.
 I was rather shocked that the stalwart Norwegian grandmother was a chain cigar smoker!
 And even offered her eight-year-old grandson a puff!
 In a day and age when health and the dangers of smoking are being spoken about more than ever, it definitely did not go down well for such an important character to advocate smoking and say “I don’t care what age you are, … you’ll never catch a cold if you smoke cigars”.
-Similarly, the allusion that because a witch is bald she has to wear a wig as else she will not be perceived as a ‘true women’ is rather a blow to the feminist cause which is, and as it should be, all about choice and pride in one’s body and choices.
+Similarly, the allusion that because a witch is bald she has to wear a wig as else she will not be perceived as a ‘true women’ is rather a blow to the feminist cause which is, and as it should be, all about choice and pride in one’s body and said choices.

 OF COURSE, THEY’RE REAL PEOPLE.
 THEY’RE OOMPA-LOOMPAS